 Recreation and Socialization

 No matter the season, there is always a happy place for you in Vienna to explore.
 The Schönbrunn palace remains to be the most visited palace in all of Vienna.
 Albeit huge and will take lots of hours to explore, the Schönbrunn palace is worth a day of your stay.
 Expect local and tourists alike to flock and take pictures in the scenic garden, by the glorious Gloriette, before the majestic Neptune fountain, even with the very healthy zoo animals.

 City parks and children playgrounds are still the most loved areas for little kids.
 There are also indoor playgrounds that kids can go to when it’s too cold.
 And museum visits are always an activity they look forward to.
-Kindergarten children and school kids go often on trips to either the museums, musicals, theaters, Prater amusement park, and sports arenas.
+Kindergarten/daycare children and school kids go often on trips to either the museums, musicals, theaters, Prater amusement park, and sports arenas.
 Click here for some of the best things to do in Vienna with kids.

 For the bookish souls, libraries in each district, bookstores with reading areas, and the Hauptbucherei are all available to use.
 Oh, there are also open libraries at markets and parks where you can borrow books or leave your own for others to read. ^_^

 More Housing Options

 Government owned apartments that can be rented for less is still the popular choice for the people of Vienna to invest in.
 However, private apartments (cooperative) and rent to own apartments and houses have also been sprouting like mushrooms.
 There are even crowdfunding companies that have successfully funded buildings for both investors and owner-occupiers.

 Such companies allow investors to fund their chosen project for as low as 1000€ with a return of 5-7%.
 The rise of short-term property rentals like AirBNB, gave homeowners additional reason to invest in real estate properties.
 Builders/property developers even implemented different pricing scales for end users and for those who only want extra income from flat units.

 School and Education